Amount of money the average household that uses check-cashers will spend on fees in a lifetime

 - An increase in worker productivity due to less distraction and stress caused by an employee’s financial worries

 - Decreased absenteeism; employees are less likely to take time off to handle personal financial emergencies

 - Employees gain knowledge about financial topics and can better make life decisions without traveling outside of their workplace

 - Fewer bills paid late

-- Use of automatic bill payment instead of payday lenders (which can lead to a destructive debt cycle)
+- Knowledge and use of automatic bill payment instead of having to use payday lenders